 When they transfer me to a human agent, that agent asks me to repeat all the information I had given to the virtual assistant already

 59% of the surveyed find having to repeat information and context to a human agent in the event of escalation from chatbots as the biggest hassle.
 Not surprisingly, this is a result of chatbot deployments that are completely disconnected from agent-assisted touchpoints like email or chat or phone.

 The chat bots get stuck and don’t know what to do next

 32% complained about chatbots running out of steam.
 This is a common problem that arises from a lack of focus on knowledge management to empower chatbots.

-The Takeaway: Chatbots need to be unified with other touchpoints through a customer engagement hub
+The Solution: Chatbots need to be unified with other touchpoints through a customer engagement hub

 (Fun fact: Use of digital services has reduced the organization’s paper consumption by 21%.
 As their print costs used to run to €96 million, this alone is a tremendous saving.)